-What do you get when you combine ground beef, onions, tomato sauce or ketchup and seasonings on a hamburger bun?
+What do you get when you combine ground beef, onions, tomato sauce, and seasonings?
+Here’s another hint—it tastes great on a hamburger bun.
 If you guessed a sloppy joe sandwich, you’re right!

-According to legend, a cook named Joe at Floyd Angell’s café in Sioux City, Iowa, added tomato sauce to his “loose meat” sandwiches and the “sloppy joe” sandwich was born.
-And the rest, as they say, is history!
+Of course, there’s another story of how the sloppy joe started.
+The sandwich may have begun as a variation of the loose meat sandwiches that were popular in the 1950s.
+According to legend, a cook named Joe at Floyd Angell’s café in Sioux City, Iowa, added tomato sauce to his “loose meat” sandwiches.
+Some believe this is how the sloppy joe sandwich was born.

-Sloppy joes are popular with most children and are a favorite in lunch rooms in schools all over the country.
-They’re also a favorite of parents when dinner time approaches, since sloppy joes are easy and inexpensive to make.
+Sloppy joes are popular with most children.
+They’re a favorite in lunch rooms in schools all over the country.
+They’re also popular among families at dinner time.
+That’s because sloppy joes are both easy and inexpensive to make.

-You can use a homemade recipe of ground beef, onions, tomato sauce or ketchup and seasonings.
-Fry up the ground beef, add the other ingredients and serve it up hot on a bun.
+Have you ever made sloppy joes?
+You can use a homemade recipe of ground beef, onions, tomato sauce or ketchup, and seasonings.
+Fry up the ground beef, add the other ingredients, and serve it up hot on a bun.

-For your convenience, you can also use a canned product, such as Manwich, that already has most of the ingredients already mixed together.
-All you need to do is add ground beef!
-If you’re a vegetarian, you can substitute vegetable protein for ground beef to make meatless sloppy joes!
+Many people prefer to use a canned product, such as Manwich.
+It already has most of the ingredients mixed together.
+All they need to do is add ground beef!
+Are you a vegetarian?
+No problem—just substitute vegetable protein or lentils for ground beef to make meatless sloppy joes.

-Many people find the name “sloppy joes” to be rather funny.
+Many people find the name sloppy joes funny.
 Would you believe that sloppy joes are often called by different names in different parts of the United States?
 It’s true!
-Some other names for sloppy joes include: barbecues, dynamites, gulash, sloppy janes, slushburgers, steamers, wimpies and yum yums.
+Some other names for sloppy joes include: barbecues, dynamites, gulash, sloppy janes, slushburgers, steamers, wimpies, and yum yums.
 What do you call sloppy joes where you live?

-Just like the many names for sloppy joes, you’ll also find all sorts of variations on the traditional recipe around the country.
+Just like the many names for sloppy joes, you’ll also find all sorts of variations on the recipe.
 Some areas use other meats, such as chicken, instead of ground beef.
 Other areas add special spices, like cinnamon and brown sugar.
 How do you like your sloppy joes?